ketanchaudhari32/COMPUTER_VISION_BASIC_OPERATIONS_FROM_SCRATCH/README.md

 c) Write a function that generates a reference frame (background) for the sequence using for example frame differencing and a weighted temporal averaging algorithm.
 d) Write a function that counts the number of moving objects in each frame of a sequence.
 Generate a bar plot that visualizes the number of objects for each frame of the whole sequence.
-Discuss in the report the implemented solution, including advantages and disadvantages.